Argyll House

 Argyll House was a historic residence in London just south of Oxford Street on the present-day Argyll Street.
 It was originally the London townhouse of the Dukes of Argyll, a prominent Scottish family, before later passing into the hands of the nineteenth century politician Lord Aberdeen after considerable redevelopment.
+Aberdeen died at Argyll House in 1860, and the house was demolished a few years later.

 Argyll family

 Portrait of the Duke of Argyll by William Aikman.
 In 1706 the soldier and politician the Duke of Argyll acquired a property in the area beginning his family's connection with the location.
 His younger brother Archibald built Argyll House nearby.

 John Campbell, 2nd Duke of Argyll, known for his role in the Act of Union and the 1715 Jacobite Rising, acquired a property in 1706 and used it as his London residence along with Sudbrook Park to the west of the capital in Surrey.
 He expanded his landholding before later turning it over for development into a series of houses on the new Argyll Street and the adjoining Little Argyll Street.
 His younger brother Archibald built his own residence nearby, that subsequently became known as Argyll House.
 The designer of the house is unknown but James Gibbs, who helped on the development of the nearby Argyll Street for the family, may have assisted with the exterior of the building.
 Archibald succeeded his brother and inherited the properties as third Duke in 1743.
 It passed on to through subsequent dukes.
 The writer Lady Charlotte Bury, daughter of John Campbell, 5th Duke of Argyll, was born there in 1775.
 Harriette Wilson, the mistress of the Sixth Duke, described it as a "dismal chateau".